Design for Metal Injection Molding

 DSB's 3DM approach to the MIM process combines a new feedstock with low shrink and automated molding operations to enable the efficient production of larger MIM parts - greater than 100 grams.

-In DSB's Metal Injection Molding Technology Characteristics Guide, explore the design features and specifications for conventional and advanced MIM parts.
+Explore the design features and specifications for conventional and advanced MIM parts.
 You will gain insights into how to consider 3DM for your part's design, based on characteristics like:

 - Design features for highly complex injection molded metal parts, similar to plastic part designs